Everything You Need to Know About Choosing Brand Fonts

 Licensing

-As an alternative, you can also consider open source or custom fonts.
-We will discuss this topic in more detail later.
+As an alternative, you can also consider open-source or custom fonts.
+We will discuss this in more detail later.

 Consistency

-I can’t stress this enough: Consistency is key to building a strong brand.
+I can’t stress this enough: Consistency is the key to building a strong brand.

-Decide on one or two brand fonts that you can use across all touchpoints of your brand, whether digital or print—and stick with them.
+Decide on one or two brand fonts that you can use across all your brand’s touchpoints, whether digital or print—and stick with them.

 Adaptable to growth